MITHaystack/srt-py/docs/config_directory.md

 The config.yaml file contains the following settings:

 * STATION - The latitude, longitude, and name of the location of the SRT.
+Note that the convention differs from SRT Java and C versions, where e.g. Eastern Europe had a negative longitude, whereas now it should be positive.
 ```YAML
 STATION:
   latitude: 42.5